afqueiruga/StatefulOdeNets/Readme.md

 # RefineNet: A Continuous-in-Depth Neural Network
-## Supplementary Material
+Alejandro F. Queiruga
+N. Ben Erichson
+2019-2020

-This directory contains the implementation of RefineNet.
+This directory contains the implementation of RefineNet to accompany an upcoming paper.
+(It will be linked right here if you come back in few days!)

 ## Requirements

 This implementation is based on PyTorch.
-It requires a fork `torchdiffeq` with slight modifications to expose additional solver options.
-The patched version is included in this supplementary material for anonymity.
-(Pull requests will be submitted after paper review.)
+It requires a fork `torchdiffeq` with slight modifications to expose additional solver options: `github.com/afqueiruga/torchdiffeq`

 ## Training